hdecarne-github/ddns-updater/docs/index.md

 #### Installation & usage:
 A Java SE 11 Runtime Environment is required to run ddns-updater.
 Download the latest version from the project's [releases page](https://github.com/hdecarne/ddns-updater/releases/latest) and simply extract it to a folder of your choice.
 The archive contains a single executable Jar as well as a folder with the license information.
-Invoke the application by either double clicking the jar or invoke the command
+Invoke the application via the command

 ```
 java -jar ddns-updater-boot-<version>.jar [command line arguments]